WansonChoi/HATK/README.md

 ```
 python3 HATK.py \
-    --variants example/wtccc_filtered_58C_RA.hatk.58C_RA.300+300 \
+    --variants example/wtccc_filtered_58C_RA.hatk.58C_RA.300+300.chr6.hg18 \
     --hped example/wtccc_filtered_58C_RA.hatk.58C_RA.300+300.hped \
     --pheno example/wtccc_filtered_58C_RA.hatk.58C_RA.300+300.phe \
     --pheno-name RA \
-    --out MyHLAStudy/MyHLAStudy_wtccc_filtered_58C_RA.hatk.58C_RA.300+300 \
+    --out MyHLAStudy/MyHLAStudy_wtccc_filtered_58C_RA.hatk.58C_RA.300+300.chr6.hg18 \
     -imgt 3320 \
-    -hg 19 \
+    -hg 18 \
     --imgt-dir example/IMGTHLA3320 \
-    --multiprocess
+    --multiprocess \
+    --2field
 ```

-This command will implement (1) IMGT2Seq, (2) NomenCleaner, (3) bMarkerGenerator, (4) HLA_Analyzer(Association Test - logistic regression), (5) Manhattan Plot and (6) Heatmap, which are the minimal components to be doen for HLA fine-mapping.
+This command will implement (1) IMGT2Seq, (2) NomenCleaner, (3) bMarkerGenerator, (4) HLA_Analyzer(Association Test - logistic regression), (5) Manhattan Plot and (6) Heatmap Plot, which are the minimal components to be doen for HLA fine-mapping.

-On the other hand, as mentioned above, each module of HATK can be implemented repectively.
-The README files of each of those modules are prepared in 'docs/' folder.
-Those files include more detailed explanation and respective usage examples.
+On the other hand, as mentioned above, each module of HATK can be implemented repectively. **The README files of each of those modules are prepared in 'docs/' folder.** Those files include more detailed explanation and respective usage examples.

 ## (4) Citation